aternosorg/taskmaster/README.md

 #### Uncritical errors

-The `handleUncriticalError` function is called when the task caused an uncritical error, e.g. a PHP warning.
+The `Task::handleUncriticalError()` function is called when the task caused an uncritical error, e.g. a PHP warning.
+You can override this function to implement your own error handler.
 The first parameter is a [`PhpError`](src/Communication/Response/PhpError.php) object that contains the error details.
 The function should return `true` if the error was handled or `false` (default) if the PHP error handler should continue (usually by logging/outputting the error).